cxjcxj186/cxjcxj186.github.io/_posts/2019-10-15-Physics Notes I.md

 ## Electrodynamics
 ### Maxwell's Equations

-Gradient, curl, divergence, are normal exterier differential operators. $d^2=0$ gives two fundamental equations.
+Gradient, curl, divergence, are usual exterier differential operators. $d^2=0$ gives two fundamental equations.
 However, in physics, we identify one forms and two forms since they are both $3$-vectors.
-The Helmholtz theorem asserts that, under some decaying conditions, div and curl of a field determine the field itself.
+The Helmholtz theorem asserts that, under certain decaying conditions, div and curl of a field determine the field itself.
 The Maxwell's equations telly you the div and curl of electric and magnetic fields:

 $$\nabla\cdot E=\frac{1}{\epsilon_0}\rho; \nabla \cdot B=0;$$